tschueller/Easy-Responsive-Tabs-to-Accordion/README.md

         inactive_bg: '#E0D78C', // background color for inactive tabs in this group
         active_border_color: '#9C905C', // border color for active tabs heads in this group
         active_content_border_color: '#9C905C' // border color for active tabs content in this group so that it matches the tab head border
-        accordionTitleHeading: 'h2', // The heading tag that will be used for the accordion title
+        accordionTitleElement: 'h2', // The element that will be used for the accordion title
+        accordionTitleClass: 'accordion-title', // The accordion title class
         hashSeparator: '|' // you can now specify a custom hash separator to separate the selected tabs
         modechange: function() {},  // Callback function, gets called when mode is switched between 'accordion' and 'tabs' });